 Writing your book wasn’t a piece of cake, and your worries still cannot end: “Will people read it?
 What if no one buys it?
 But if I sell it for too cheap, I won’t earn any money!”
 Thankfully, you are an independent author, in complete control over your sales.
 You can easily start with a lower price and change it once you built a readership who are likely to come back and buy your second book as well – or recommend you to their friends.
 Indie-publishing an ebook gives you the flexibility with your pricing you would never get with a publishing house.

-PublishDrive chooses the best options for ebook pricing and make sure you will earn money in either way.
+PublishDrive chooses the best options for ebook pricing to help your books sell.
 We set ebook pricing techniques in the metadata, so you just have to give the average list price for your book as you were in an agency model and we will do the magic for you.

 You may benefit from all ebook pricing models by reaching new readers and by increasing your sales.
 However, it is the best if you can find a partner who can manage all different pricing models for you, so you will not get lost.
 PublishDrive takes care of all pricing models, so you can focus on what you are the best at: creating beautiful content.